achuwilson/easy_ur/README.md

 Clone this package into your workspace, and catkin_make it

 ## Usage
 Make sure you have setup the UR robot correctly.
+This includes
+	- Setting the Payload in Polyscope
+	- Setting the End Effector TCP in Polyscope
+	- Enabling the Remote Control mode.
+	- Setting up the network, IP addresses etc

-Set the UR robot into remote control mode from the Teach pendant
+Set the UR robot into **Remote Control** mode from the Teach pendant

 After starting `roscore`, run the following to start connection with the robot
 ```